 The string of data breaches recently are alarming.
 Target, Home Depot, JP Morgan Chase, and EBay all were hacked.
-Update: perhaps the biggest hack of all came more recently with Equifax (here’s my posts on how to protect yourself from the Equifax hack & Equifax class action settlement details and Equifax claim amendment email).
+Update: perhaps the biggest hack of all came more recently with Equifax (see my posts on how to protect yourself from the Equifax hack & Equifax class action settlement details and Equifax claim amendment email).

 Serious stuff, but the damage was fairly limited to email addresses (at best) and credit card numbers (at worst).
 I changed my EBay login credentials and kept an eye on the credit card I had used at Home Depot.
 Inconvenience?
 Absolutely.
 But in the grand scheme of life – not that big of a deal.